6000 Provider Investigations (PI) Facility

 6420 Priority 2

-The intake specialist assesses a PI Facility intake as a P2 when the client is alleged to have been subjected to abuse, neglect, or exploitation by act or omission that caused or may have caused non-serious physical injury, or emotional harm not included in the definition of a priority 1.
+The intake specialist completes a PI Facility intake as a Priority 2 (P2) when the client is alleged to have been subjected to abuse, neglect, or exploitation by act or omission that caused, or may have caused, non-serious physical injury, or emotional harm not included in the definition of a Priority 1.

 P2 intakes may include, but are not limited to, the following: